-The Cat Shrine
+1. The Cat Shrine

-Jesse Faden Starring in “Swift Platform”
+2. Jesse Faden Starring in “Swift Platform”

 Filled with trippy visuals and heart-pumping synthwave, even Jesse’s not quite sure what she’s seen by the time it’s all over.
 “Did that just happen?
 It felt like a dream.
-Or maybe a bad movie…” Seems like the Federal Bureau of Control’s new Director is not a fan of 80’s action movies.
+Or maybe a bad movie…” Seems like the Federal Bureau of Control’s new Director is not a fan of 80’s action flicks.

 And yet, her death doesn’t mean we’ve seen the last of her.
 Throughout the DLC, she continues to call Jesse and relay information via the Hotline, continuing her role as a key character.
-Perhaps we’ll hear from her again in the sequel?
+Maybe we’ll hear from her again in the sequel?

-The Former – Friend or Foe?
+4. The Former – Friend or Foe?

-After The Board makes Jesse choose only one new power between Shape and Fracture, The Former actually offers her the other against their wishes.
+After The Board makes Jesse (begrudgingly) choose between two new powers, The Former actually offers her the other against their wishes.
 It wants nothing in return, and they even have a friendly, if ominous, chat.
 In fact, The Former actually seems like it wants to help The Oldest House.
 So who’s in the right here, The Former or The Board?
-Speaking of The Board’s allegiances…

-Jesse vs. The Board
+5. Jesse vs. The Board

-Sure The Board was always a bit unnerving in the base game of Control, but they never seemed outright villainous.
-The Foundation DLC however, definitely begins to set up what might be a schism between Jesse and The Board.
+Sure The Board was always a bit unnerving, but they never seemed outright villainous before.
+The Foundation however, definitely begins to set up what might be a schism between Jesse and The Board.
 In line with the entire theme of the game, it seems The Board values control above all.
-Control over The Bureau, control over its Directors, but how far could that want for control go?
-Control over humanity, reality?
+It/they want total control overThe Bureau its Directors.
+But how far could that desire for control go?
+Control over humanity.
+Reality?

 So how will this all shake out in the sequel?
 Will Jesse end up teaming up with The Former to take down The Board?
-Or is it more complex than that?
+Or is it more complicated than that?
 How do the Hiss come into play with all this?
 And will Alan Wake play a role in the future?